f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-re/automation-demo-guide.rst

 -  advertise_sites = "set to false if want to advertise on public"

-Rest keep all the values as it is.
+Keep the rest of the values as they are.

 **STEP 4:** Commit and push your build branch to your forked repo